 - 1. Lewisham LA will consider the three criteria outlined by the Code of Practice in naming a school (see point 5 of Introduction & Background above). - 2.
 Lewisham LA operates an inclusive policy and will always aim to educate pupils within a mainstream setting, unless this is contrary to your wishes, or would affect the efficient education of other children.
 The general duty assumes that with the right strategies and suitable support, most children with special educational needs can be included successfully in mainstream school and enjoy and achieve together with their peers.
 The LA should be able to provide a mainstream option for all but a small minority of pupils. - 3.
-Lewisham LA is obliged by law to consult a school before agreeing to name it in the EHCP.
-If the school is a specialist or specialist resource provision maintained by another LA, Lewisham must also consult that LA.
+Lewisham LA is obliged by law to consult a school before agreeing to name it in the EHC Plan.
+If the school is maintained by another LA, Lewisham must also consult that LA.
 Lewisham LA must give consideration to all views received through consultation, but the final decision as to whether to name the school lies with the LA.
 The LA follows a thorough and robust consultation process and ensures that we work with the parental preference. - 4.
 Where the LA proposes to name an alternative provision e.g. an academy or free school in a child's EHCP made in accordance with section 324 of the Education Act 1996, the alternative provision shall consent to being named, except where admitting the child would be incompatible with the provision of efficient education for other children; and where no reasonable steps may be made to prevent the incompatibility.
-In deciding whether a child's inclusion would be incompatible with the efficient education of other children; and where no reasonable steps may be made to prevent the incompatibility.
 In deciding whether a child's inclusion would be incompatible with the efficient education of other children, the provision shall have regard to the relevant guidance issued by the Secretary of State to maintained schools.
 In the event of any disagreement between the education provision and the LA over the proposed naming of the provision in an EHCP, the provision may ask the Secretary of State to determine whether the provision should be named.
-The Secretary of State's determination shall be final. - 5.
-When Lewisham LA decides to name a particular school in a child's EHC Plan, the child is then entitled to a place at that school.
+The Secretary of State's determination shall be final.

+5. When Lewisham LA decides to name a particular school in a child's EHC Plan, the child is then entitled to a place at that school.
 Lewisham LA must be able to show that it has given due consideration to the criteria concerning admission to the school.